If you have any questions or would like additional information regarding any of these groups, please contact us at

 Nar-Anon Family Groups

 Nar-Anon is specifically for the families and friends of addicts who have been or are being affected by someone else’s addiction.
 Nar-Anon is a 12 step program that will help you to understand addiction and provide you with support and recovery of your own.
 Through experience, strength, and hope shared among members at the meetings, you will be reinforced with the tools needed to bring peace and serenity into your life.

 R.A. is open to everyone, no matter what your problems or behaviors may be.
 Recoveries Anonymous. is a Twelve Step program.
 We are here for those who want a full recovery from their problems and behaviors—but despite their best efforts, have yet to find a full recovery from their problems and behaviors—and for their family and friends.
 Do not be discouraged if you, or someone you know, have not yet found the full Twelve Step recovery you are looking for!
 R.A. offers you friendship, fellowship, hope, sanity, and recovery.
 Life will take on new meaning when you use all of our Twelve Step Program of Recovery.

 Peer Support Group

 Mondays at 6:00 pm

 Zachary and Connor House of Hope

 Need a little extra support in life but don't know what group is right for you.
 Peer Support Group is the place for you.
 Come check it out.
 Its free, open to anyone and led by a state of North Dakota trained peer support specialist.
-Mondays at 6:00 pm and Tuesdays at 1:30.
+Mondays at 6:00 pm.